9 people charged so far from Wisconsin rape kit backlog

 MADISON, Wis.
-(AP) - Charges have been filed against nine people so far as a result of the Wisconsin Department of Justice’s work to test thousands of kits containing evidence collected from sexual assault victims.
+(AP) - Charges have been filed against nine people so far as a result of the Wisconsin Department of Justice’s work to test thousands of kits containing evidence collected from sexual assault victims, data released Wednesday shows.

-Democratic Attorney General Josh Kaul said in an interview Wednesday he expects that number to increase as more tests are completed and prosecutors review evidence.
-Thirty five cases have been referred for charging decisions to date.
+Democratic Attorney General Josh Kaul said in an interview that he expects that number to increase as more tests are completed and prosecutors review evidence.
+Thirty-five cases have been referred for charging decisions, as law enforcement officials work through testing kits that had sat unexamined for decades.

-There were nearly 4,500 sexual assault kits designated for testing as part of an effort that began in 2016 to clear a backlog of untested kits.
-Of those, about 1,600 have shown DNA results warranting further investigation.
+“We want to be sending a clear message to survivors in Wisconsin that we are working to change what’s happened in the past and that sexual assault cases and investigating those cases is a priority for law enforcement here in Wisconsin,” Kaul said.

-The Department of Justice has reviewed all but about 300 of those.
+Clearing the backlog of untested rape kits has been a priority for victims-rights advocates across the country for years.
+In Wisconsin, it became a central issue in last year’s race for attorney general, with Kaul arguing that his Republican predecessor, Brad Schimel, didn’t do enough to clear the backlog.

 Sign up for Daily Newsletters